-Fashion influencer Sam Thompson made her modern house feel like home by filling it with favourite artwork, salvaged furniture and vintage finds.
+Fashion influencer Sam Thompson made her modern new-build house feel like home by filling it with favourite artwork, salvaged furniture and vintage finds.

 Here, she tells us all about her home makeover story…